 Walking is simply walking.
 It is important not to have a destination when walking.
 It’s a Zen thing.
 Simply move your legs and begin that journey of a thousand miles with a single step, always keeping in mind that you have absolutely no intention of ever covering a thousand miles.
 Avoid treadmills, jogging (a “gateway” behavior), and health clubs.

 Otis Twelve hosts the radio program Early Morning Classics with Otis Twelve on 90.7 KVNO, weekday mornings from 5-9 a.m.
 Visit kvno.org for more information.

-This article first appeared in the March/April 2019 edition of 60PLUS in Omaha Magazine.
+This article first appeared in the March/April 2019 edition of Omaha Magazine.
 To receive the magazine, click here to subscribe.